 In every circumstance, if we adjust our focus, we can look beyond the weeds.

 Can you see the beauty?

 What weeds and what beauty have you experienced this week?
 How have you been able to see past the weeds?
 I’d love to hear your stories.
-Comment below, or join our free Faith and Sweat community on Facebook, where we continue the conversation.
+Comment below, or send me a note via my contact form.